 - a history of depression;

-The hormones in this medication can pass into breast milk and may harm a nursing baby.
+The hormones in dienogest and estradiol can pass into breast milk and may harm a nursing baby.
 This medication may also slow breast milk production.
 Do not use if you are breast feeding a baby.

 How should I take dienogest and estradiol (Natazia)?

-You may need to use back up birth control, such as condoms or a spermicide, when you first start using this medication.
-Follow your doctor's instructions.
+This medication contains 5 different colors of pills.
+Take 1 pill each day in the exact order directed on the blister pack.
+Use a back-up birth control, such as condoms or a spermicide, for the first 9 days when you first start using this medication.
 Do not take two different kinds of birth control pills at the same time.

-If you are switching to this medication from another birth control pill, start taking dienogest and estradiol on the first day of your withdrawal bleeding and stop taking the other birth control pills.
-If you were taking progestin only pills before, start taking dienogest and estradiol on the day you would have taken your next pill.
+If you are switching from another birth control pill, start taking dienogest and estradiol on the first day of your withdrawal bleeding.
+If you were taking progestin-only pills, start taking dienogest and estradiol on the day you would have taken your next pill.

 If you are switching from a birth control implant, intrauterine device (IUD), vaginal ring, or skin patch, start taking dienogest and estradiol on the day the other birth control device is removed.